spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ![resources](images/web-ui.png)

-For **demo** purposes, a skip button can be added to the login screen by running :
+For **demo** purposes, a skip button can be added to the login screen ( to avoid requiring the authentication token ) by running :

 ```shell
 $ kubectl -n kubernetes-dashboard patch deploy kubernetes-dashboard --type='json' -p='[{"op": "add", "path": "/spec/template/spec/containers/0/args/-", "value": "--enable-skip-login"}]'